rodnaph/thieriot/README.md

 Viewing a job
 -------------

-To quickly open your browser to the jobs page, use the view command.
+To quickly open your browser to the branch's jobs page on Jenkins, use the view command.

 ```bash
 $> trt view 2
 ```

-(NB: Only work son OSX at the moment)
+(NB: Only works on OSX at the moment)

 Installation
 ------------

-Just clone the repo and put it in your PATH.
+To install Thieriot just clone the repo, and put it in your _PATH_.
 You might also need some of the dependencies, listed below depending on your OS.

 Macports